Webpage of Jakub Smolik

 - Introduction to Finite Calculus - in Czech

-- I have first learned about this fascinating topic from the excellent Concrete Mathematics by Graham, Knuth and Patashnik.
+- I have first learned about this fascinating topic from the excellent book Concrete Mathematics by Graham, Knuth and Patashnik.

 - Pacman